-The child is the most important person in the process of identification and supporting in SEN. In order to gain their views, children are asked to participate in pupil perception interviews, individualised questionnaires and invited to attend key meetings.
-Targets are created with the child so that they have ownership of them.
-Any learner with SEN is given an opportunity to share the strategies and resources that work for them, outlining these on a One Page Profile.
+The child is the most important person in the process of identification and supporting in SEN. Targets created for the child are shared with them so that they have ownership.
+Any learner with SEN is given an opportunity to share the strategies and resources that work for them, outlining these on a One Page Profile if necessary.